Xanderz99/botsv3-incident-analysis/README.md

  - [Conclusion, References and Presentation (5%)](#conclusion--references-and-presentation--5--)

 ## Introduction (10%)
 This report documents an incident analysis of the Splunk "Boss of the SOC v3 (BOTSv3)" dataset to simulate what it would be like to have a compromised company, which in this instance is 'Frothly Brewing Company'.
+We can determine that the scope of this report is analysing the email-related and endpoint-related events.

 The purpose of this report is to identify the attack from initial access to execution, persistence, lateral movement to impact.
 It will convey how SOC analysts work when detecting, investigating and map finding through MITRE ATT&CK which will guide us through the remediation neccessary.

-Frothly Brewing Company provided 320MB pre-indexed logs, including their network traffic which will be useful towards the correct answers to how this attack had happened.
-The excercise provides the skills of a Tier 1-3 SOC analyst, mapping to MITRE ATT&CK tactics.
+Frothly Brewing Company to provided 320MB pre-indexed logs, including their network traffic which will be useful towards the determining the correct answers on how this attack had happened.
+The excercise assumes the skills of a Tier 1-3 SOC analyst, mapping to MITRE ATT&CK tactics, which will gain stronger developement, towards a future in that role.

 Tools that will be used are Splunk Enterprise 10.0.2 through search & reporting and a base64 decoding tool to inspect attachments.